agrimal/minidatacenter/docs/host_install_guide.md

 apt update
 apt install --yes debootstrap zfs-dkms
 ```

-9. Read the warning about ZFS and Linux licenses incompatibility and press "OK"
+Read the warning about ZFS and Linux licenses incompatibility and press "OK".
-The building of zfs module could take some time, be patient.
+Building the ZFS kernel module can take several minutes, be patient.

-10. Load the zfs module
+9. Load the ZFS module
 ```bash
 modprobe zfs
 ```

-11. Identify your hard drives and store their path in variables :
+10. Identify your hard drives and store their path in variables :
 ```bash
 ls -l /dev/disk/by-id/
 ```